Mridulvarshney02/AI-enhanced-automotive-design-and-detection/README.md

 To get started with this project, follow these steps:

 Clone the Repository:

-bash
-Copy
-Edit
 git clone https://github.com/Mridulvarshney02/AI-enhanced-automotive-design-and-detection.git
 cd AI-enhanced-automotive-design-and-detection
 Install Dependencies: Ensure you have Python installed.
-Then, install the required packages:
+Then, install the required packages: pip install -r requirements.txt

-bash
-Copy
-Edit
-pip install -r requirements.txt
-Run the Application: Execute the main application script:
+Run the Application: Execute the main application script: python main.py

-bash
-Copy
-Edit
-python main.py
 Project Structure
 data/: Contains datasets used for training and evaluation.